copperdevs/havoc-tools/src/content/articles/MovementGuide.md

 ---
 title: "Movement Guide"
-description: "guide to movement in havoc!"
+description: "Guide to movement in Havoc"
 creator: "cakeu"
 hidden: false
 releaseDate: 2023-12-21
 ---

+# Movement Guide

 > Having the upper edge in movement can make the difference in a gunfight.
 Use these techniques in your gameplay to improve!